Paying for College

 Save Money on Tuition

-First of all, two years at Mid saves students $15,500* in tuition vs. the average of Michigan public universities.
-You're on your way to savings.
-But, most of Mid's students receive financial aid to offset their college costs even further.
+Maximize your college investment!
+On average, two years at Mid saves students $16,000* on their bachelor's degree vs. Michigan public universities.
+And most of Mid's students receive financial aid to offset their college costs even further.

-80% of first-time, full-time freshman receive some form of aid to offset costs.
+83% of first-time, full-time freshman receive aid to offset costs and 2 out of 3 Mid students attend tuition-free!

-Options for aid include federal funding, like grants or loans, or Mid scholarships.
-Mid also employs many student workers through both College funding and the Federal Work Study Program.
+Options for aid include federal funding, like grants or loans, or scholarships.
+Mid also employs many student workers through both College funding and the Federal Work-Study Program.

-Through one online application, you can sign up for all of our scholarships.
-Scholarship applications are open from October 1 through March 15 of each year.
-For a full list of scholarships and to access the online portal (when available), CLICK HERE (link will open in new tab).
+Through one online application, you can sign up for all Mid Michigan College scholarships.
+Scholarship applications are open from October 1 through March 15.

 File soon.
 It takes a minimum of a few weeks to process financial aid for new students.